 The processing unit is based on a consistent and orthogonally-designed CPU and instruction set.
-This design structure results in a RISC-like architecture, highly transparent to the application development, and it is distinguished by ease of programming.
+This design structure results in a RISC-like architecture, highly transparent to the application development and is distinguished due to ease of programming.
 All operations other than program-flow instructions are consequently performed as register operations in conjunction with seven addressing modes for source and four modes for destination operand.